 Located on Estero Island, Matanzas Pass Preserve is one of the few natural habitats left on the island that is also home to Fort Myers Beach.
 Not only is it free to the public but also home to 1.25 miles of trails that wind through mangroves, and an oak hammock along the Estero Bay.
 This 60-acre unspoiled sanctuary offers the perfect escape from the area's well-populated tourist scene.
 Take time to hike and explore, and be on the lookout for diverse wildlife, including raccoons, rabbits, hawks, owls and turtles.
 This park is a sanctuary for native plants and a designated site on Great Florida Birding Trail.
 There is free parking but it is limited.

-Budget-conscious travelers don't have to sacrifice anything but a few dollars at the parking meter, when visiting the Sanibel Lighthouse; the stroll around the historic landmark is 100% free.
+Budget-conscious travelers don't have to sacrifice anything but a few dollars at the parking meter when visiting the Sanibel Lighthouse; the stroll around the historic landmark is 100% free.
 Since 1884, this stunning structure has been guiding ships into port along Florida's west coast and it's still fully functional today.
-You can see it's beaming beacon from the shores of Fort Myers Beach.
-While the lighthouse itself is not open to the pubic, visitors are permitted to tour the grounds and read about its history.
+You can see the beaming beacon from the shores of Fort Myers Beach.
+While the lighthouse itself is not open to the public, visitors are permitted to tour the grounds and read about its history.
 There is a pier for fishing and lots of white sand for walking and shelling.
 The nearly 100-foot tall lighthouse is the most photographed site on Sanibel Island.

 The Downtown River District of Fort Myers really comes alive during the monthly Art Walk and Music Walk events.
 Art Walk is held the first Friday of each month, where from 6-10 p.m.
 Galleries, museums and shops stay open late, with special exhibits and activities.
 There's even a free trolley to take you to shops and galleries outside the immediate downtown area.
-While some shops have live entertainment during Art Walk, the music really takes center stage on the third Friday of each month for Music Walk.
-Starting at 7 p.m. performers and bands take to the streets and to dozens of venues, playing jazz, rock and roll, top 40 and everything in between.
+While some shops have live entertainment during Art Walk, the music takes center stage on the third Friday of each month for Music Walk.
+Starting at 7 p.m. performers and bands take to the streets and dozens of venues, playing jazz, rock and roll, top 40 and everything in between.
 Many shops and galleries offer wine, while bars and restaurants often sell drinks from booths set up on the sidewalk in front of their establishments.